Abuthwahir/abuthwahir.github.io/README.md

 * View and explore the source code for educational purposes.
 * Review the project to evaluate my development skills, coding practices, and technical capabilities.
 * Reference the repository as part of recruitment, academic, or professional evaluation.
+* Use this repository as a template or foundation for another portfolio website.

 ### Prohibited Use